Mageplate/SEEF/README.md

     https://cancer.sanger.ac.uk/signatures/downloads/
 ```

-and download the file belonging to **GRCh37** and **SBS** as we work with Single-base substitutions
+And download the file belonging to **GRCh37** and **SBS** as we work with Single-base substitutions

 ### 2.3 Real data
 To get the real data do
 ```shell
     wget https://dcc.icgc.org/api/v1/download?fn=/PCAWG/mutational_signatures/Input_Data_PCAWG7_23K_Spectra_DB/Mutation_Catalogs_--_Spectra_of_Individual_Tumours/WGS_PCAWG_2018_02_09.zip
 ```
-unzip it
+Unzip it

 ## 3 Running

 ### 3.1 Creating synthetic dataset
-creating synthetic dataset you need to use the function `create_dataset` from the file `synthetic_dataset.py` in folder `sigGen`, there is 3 parameter required for the function to run,
+Creating synthetic dataset you need to use the function `create_dataset` from the file `synthetic_dataset.py` in folder `sigGen`, there is 3 parameter required for the function to run,
 1. number of signature
 2. number of how many samples
 3. path to Known Mutational Signatures file

-example
+Example

 ```python
 create_dataset(5,5,"path/to/sig.txt")
 ```

 ### 3.2 Extraction Method
-when creating a Extraction Method there is some requirement both the input and output parameters for it to make it work for this framework
+when creating a Extraction Method there is some requirement both for the input parameters and for the return for it to work with the framework

 **input**
 1. pandas dataframe
-2. componets/latent
+2. number of componets/latent

 **output**
 1. latents space